docker/docs/content/desktop/install/msi/install-and-configure.md

 Interactive installations, without specifying `/quiet` or `/qn`, display the user interface and let you select your own properties.

-When installing via the user interface it is possible to:
+When installing via the user interface it's possible to:

 - Choose the destination folder
 - Create a desktop shortcut